 Feingold’s professional experience includes work for the labor movement, large international organizations, small grassroots NGOs and a foundation.
+She leads coalition efforts to shape global labor standards, including the recently ratified International Labor Organization Convention 190 to eliminate violence and harassment at work.
 She has written about the impact of economic policies on market women in Nigeria and, as a Fulbright scholar in Nicaragua, she researched the impact of structural adjustment policies on women workers.
 She continues to be a strong advocate for gender equity and working women issues.

 Feingold holds a bachelor's degree from Pitzer College and an M.P.A. from Columbia University.